axelyung/yarfl/docs/usage/configuration.md

 ### Array fields

-Array fields allow the user to dynamically add new groups of fields in a form.
+Array fields allow the user to [dynamically add new groups of fields](https://axelyung.github.io/yarfl-examples/#/array-fields) in a form.
 For example, we might want to create several new users at once.
-To define an array field define a "parent" field but add `multiple: true`.
+To define an array field define a "parent" field as in nested fields, but add `multiple: true`.

 ```javascript
 export const newUsersFormConfig = {